-On average, listings lease in the $20's per square foot per year.
-The Renton submarket is going through a an increase in rates.
-In the last 3 months, the median rate increased $1 per sqft per year.
-That's a 3% increase in rent.
+The typical asking rate per listing is in the $20's per square foot per year.
+The Renton region is experiencing a decrease in rates.
+In the last 3 months, the median rate decreased $1 per sqft per year.
+That's a 2% decrease in rent.

-Compared to the rest of the Seattle Metropolitan Area market, the Renton region has less expensive rates, so you should have no trouble finding a great deal in this discounted region.
+Compared to the rest of the Seattle Metropolitan Area market, the Renton region has smaller rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 18 listings have been made available, which means new listings most likley are leasing quickly.
+In the last 90 days, 18 listings have been made available, which means spaces most likley are going fast.
 You'll want to be prepared to tour spaces as quick as possible.
+About 94% of the office spaces in the Renton are subleases, so you might be able to snag a great spot on a short term.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 4,990 sqft, there are still 0 listings below 2,000 sqft.
-Most buildings in this area are around 2 floors.
-Most buildings in this region were built in 1983 and are Class A.
+Even though the median size is 3,210 sqft, there are still 0 spaces below 2,000 sqft.
+Most buildings in this area are approximately 2 stories.
+Most buildings in this region were built in 1986 and are Class A.